 Basically, the three homes are very similar in design and layout although the SORRENTO home has an added garage and extensive additional landscaping.
-The middle villa (THE MIAMI house), is currently being renovated.
+The middle home (CASA COLORADO), has been sold and is currently being renovated.
 Finally we have the unfinished foundations of the fourth home: The ABBEY.

 What most visitors first notice is how cool the house feels.
 This is because it is concrete construction using a system known as M2.
 Basically the walls are constructed using 8'x4' reinforced styrofoam panels.
 These provide excellent insulation value and have a high seismic resistance.